S. Robert Rozbruch, MD, Chief

-Dr. S. Robert Rozbruch, after graduating Magna Cum Laude from the University of Pennsylvania, attended Weill Medical College of Cornell University from which he graduated with honors in research.
-Residency training in Orthopaedic Surgery at Hospital for Special Surgery was followed by two fellowships.
+Dr. Rozbruch was educated at the University of Pennsylvania graduating Magna Cum Laude in 1985, and he attended Weill Cornell Medical College of Cornell University, from which he graduated with honors in research in 1990.
+Residency training at Hospital for Special Surgery in orthopedic surgery (1991-1995) was followed by two fellowships.
 He did specialized training in Trauma as an AO fellow at the University of Bern in Switzerland.
 Additional training in adult and pediatric limb lengthening followed at the Maryland Center for Limb Lengthening & Reconstruction.

 Austin T. Fragomen, M.D.

-An Associate Professor of Orthopaedic surgery at Weill Cornell Medical School and HSS, Dr. Fragomen has excelled as an educator.
-He is the director of the LLCRS fellowship program which includes recruitment and year-long training of exception young surgeons interested in pursuing a career in the subspecialty of Limb Deformity.
+A Professor of Clinical Orthopedic surgery at Weill Cornell Medical School and HSS, Dr. Fragomen has excelled as an educator.
+He is the director of the LLCRS fellowship program which includes recruitment and year-long training of exceptional young surgeons interested in pursuing a career in the subspecialty of Limb Deformity.
 In addition, surgeons from various regions in the United States and from around the globe come to New York to rotate with Dr. Fragomen for month-long visiting-professor observer-ships to broaden how they approach complex orthopedic challenges.
 Feedback from these observers includes amazement with the volume of Limb Deformity patients treated in Dr. Fragomen’s clinic and his ability to spend time with each person to ensure that the patient remains the focus of the practice.
+Patients can be assured that Dr. Fragomen personally performs each surgery.

-Research has been central to ensuring the highest quality patient care including surgical decision making and has given Dr. Fragomen a voice nationally and worldwide.
+With over 140 publications, research has been central to ensuring the highest quality patient care including surgical decision making and has given Dr. Fragomen a voice nationally and worldwide.
 Authoring textbook chapters requires not only a profound knowledge of the field of Limb Deformity but also demands meticulous scouring of publications, new and old, relevant to the topic, providing further information and perspective to the author.
-Dr. Fragomen maintains a prospective database of all the surgeries he has performed for use in later analysis to finds trends in patient care.
+Dr. Fragomen maintains a prospective database of all the surgeries he has performed for use in later analysis to find trends in patient care.
 This data then drives future decision making to optimize surgery and post operative protocols ensuring the best possible outcomes and patient satisfaction.
-With over 100 publications, Dr. Fragomen is invited to speak regularly at orthopedic programs around the United States, Canada, and abroad to share his research and personal experiences for the advancement of successful outcomes in these other centers.
-As the president of the national Limb Lengthening & Reconstruction Society (LLRS) from 2019-20, Dr. Fragomen launched several initiatives that have inspired current members, drawn in new members, and gained traction at the American Academy of Orthopedic Surgeons (AAOS) where he also serves on the Board of Subspecialty Societies.
+Dr. Fragomen is invited to speak regularly at orthopedic programs around the United States, Canada, and abroad to share his research and personal experiences for the advancement of successful outcomes in these other centers.
+As the president of the national Limb Lengthening & Reconstruction Society (LLRS) from 2019-21, Dr. Fragomen launched several initiatives that have inspired current members, drawn in new members, and gained traction at the American Academy of Orthopedic Surgeons (AAOS) where he served on the Board of Subspecialty Societies.

 Taylor Reif, M.D.